SadekAlSaabari/rock-paper-scissors/README.md

 # Rock-paper-scissors
-Third TOP project - a game of Rock Paper Scissors made in JavaScript to be played on the console.
+Third TOP project - a game of Rock Paper Scissors made in JavaScript.